input-output-hk/ouroboros-leios/docs/technical-report-1.md

     1. Each has at least one strength and one drawback related to certificate size, proof time, or verification time.
     2. ALBA is close to being viable if vote size can reduced or if quorum disruption by adversaries with 10% of stake is acceptable.
     3. An ALBA security setting of $\ell_\text{sec} = \ell_\text{rel} = 80$ (i.e., eighty-bit security) seems sufficient for Leios voting.
+    4. BLS is viable if ephemeral keys are used, but those would require pre-registration.
+    5. BLS with KES keys could work if oversized Praos blocks (~160 kB) are allowed.
+    6. ZK variants would result in small certificates but long proving times.
 3. At least 500 votes and a 60% quorum will be needed.
     1. These parameters ensure voting security at least as strong as Praos security over a range of adversary strengths.
     3. ALBA would require a larger quorum.